Guide to Product Management Skills

 Tips for Making Good Decisions

 How do you make a good decision?
-First step is to ensure that you have all the information you need.
+The first step is to ensure that you have all the information you need.
 If you follow the steps below, you will be heading in the right direction:

 - Identify exactly what the problem is including its root causes.